ManuelaRE/git-cv/README.md

 # git-cv
-interactive CV done for CS50 from HArvard university
+interactive CV done for CS50 from Harvard university

 You can see the webpage here: